Summary: A Treatise of Human Nature

 Introduction

-Hume's scepticism shines through from the very first lines of the Introduction: deploring that ignorance, which we still lie under in the most important questions, that can come before the tribunal of human reason
+Hume's scepticism emerges from the very first lines of the Introduction: deploring that ignorance, which we still lie under in the most important questions, that can come before the tribunal of human reason

-, he believes that it is easy to perceive the weak foundation even of those systems, which have obtain'd the greatest credit, and have carry'd their pretensions highest to accurate and profound reasoning
+, he observes how easy it is to perceive the weak foundation even of those systems, which have obtain'd the greatest credit, and have carry'd their pretensions highest to accurate and profound reasoning

 .
-And this is true even in the systems of the most eminent philosophers
+This holds true even in the systems of the most eminent philosophers

 .
-In the end, such a situation seems to have drawn disgrace upon philosophy itself
+In the end, such a state of affairs seems to have drawn disgrace upon philosophy itself

 1.